 'I'll never be able to see their faces again'

-Paul Njorogre says his family died because of Boeing's "negligence" when Ethiopian Airlines flight 302 crashed in March.
+Paul Njorogre says his family died because of Boeing's "negligence" when Ethiopian Airlines flight 302 crashed.

-ET302 was the second Boeing 737 Max to come down in four months.
-Now families around the world want to know why.

 -